K4rian/dslogger/README.md

 func main() {
 	// Create a simple console logger with the default log level "info". consoleLogger := dslogger.NewSimpleConsoleLogger("info")
-	consoleLogger.Info("This is a informative message")
+	consoleLogger.Info("This is an informative message")
 	consoleLogger.Warn("Warning!
 Something might be wrong")
 	consoleLogger.Error("An error occurred", "error", "sample error")